 - Cucumber: This recipe was written with a typical English (think large) cucumber in mind.

-- Kefir: Introducing your new favorite ingredient!
-Kefir is something like yogurt, but it’s liquid and has a slightly stronger taste.
+- Vegan Kefir: Introducing your new favorite ingredient!
+Vegan kefir is something like yogurt, but it's liquid and has a slightly stronger taste.
 You can find it in most major grocery stores these days and you can always find it in Polish grocery stores.
-Aside from the yummy taste, Kefir is absolutely full of gut healthy probiotics.
+Aside from the yummy taste, vegan kefir is absolutely full of gut healthy probiotics.

 - Wasabi Paste: A hit of spicy that takes your breath away if you eat too much.
 In this recipe it balances out the sweet and savory flavors.
 If you can't find wasabi paste, horseradish works as well.